Madras St countdown, a mural showed two workmen joking:

 BINDERS.

-Post quakes: The brick bldg and ads would be demolished for new apartments (without garages) on Bedford Row, behind IRD.
-Bedford Row would be shortened, enabling E Frame / Rauora Park.
+The brick-building and mural-adverts would be demolished for new apartments (without garages) on Bedford Row, behind IRD.
+Bedford Row would be shortened, enabling East-Frame / Rauora Park.

 03.04.12.
 Red zone, Victorian wall ad, old stable demolition site, Madras St / Bedford Row.
 Red zone, abandoned Holiday Inn awaited demolition beyond